PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions- Workshop.md

 5. Identify cognitive processes used to process relevant real-world input required for situational awareness & reinforcement learning.

 After which we will aim for a new set of learning objectives:
-1. Sample relevant real-world input required for situational awareness & reinforcement learning.
+1. Identify relevant real-world input required for situational awareness & reinforcement learning.
-2. Sample cognitive processes used to process relevant real-world input required for situational awareness & reinforcement learning.
+2. Identify cognitive processes used to process relevant real-world input required for situational awareness & reinforcement learning.
 3. Using situational awareness & reinforcement learning to respond.